ParallelMaths/parallel/pages/7-16-crosses-crosses.md

 couple of things.

-1. Today’s best computer programmes can beat humans at the most complex games, such as Chess or Go, but this video from 1949 shows that has been a long and hard journey to get to where we are now.
+1. Today’s best computer programmes can beat humans at the most complex games, such as Chess or Go, but this video from 1949 shows that it has been a long and hard journey to get to where we are now.
 The black and white video shows an early computer mastering how to play noughts and crosses.
 [https://www.britishpathe.com/video/noughts-and-crosses-machine](https://www.britishpathe.com/video/noughts-and-crosses-machine){target="_blank"}